taboca/gae-telegram-bot-simple/README.md

 bot = telegram.Bot(config.token)
 ```

 Your config file will need to have the token from Telegram's Bot Father which is their human interface for initial bot setup — you can get the token from [Bot Father](https://telegram.me/BotFather).

-and enable an end-point handler in your webapp, so you can call it from your own browser and establish the initial config for web hook method to work:
+Enable an end-point handler in your webapp, so you can call it from your own browser and establish the initial config for web hook method to work:

 ```
 app = webapp2.WSGIApplication([